qosmondw/hist3812-example-repo-for-artifact/process-notes/readme.md

 tar: Error exit delayed from previous errors".
 5. Now that I have all these errors and no solutions, not too sure what to do now.. :'(
 6. Tried watching a YouTube video and my TAR creation file is still not working.
 Really confused as to what is truly going on behind the scenes here, what I can do is make a screenshot file in these notes in order for professor to see what I am seeing in full, because this is simply not making much sense to me, didn't know creating a file would be this hard.. or maybe I'm not getting it all..
 Who knows!
+7. Still cannot seem to make the TAR file, I'm really sad about this, I had such a good idea nd it went up in the air now.
+I'll try one more time but I'm really running out of time here so not sure what I can do in order to get something going